bonnie-bee/pizzaSurvey/README.md

 ## Pizza Survey

-*Some friends and I are embarking on a pizza quest to find the best pizza in our town.
+*Some friends and I are embarking on a Pizza Quest to find the best pizza in our town.
 This neo-80s themed survey app will collect our data and print out the highest rated pizza.*

 ### Future updates:
 ___